CVRP Core competencies and Domains of Learning

 - Case/Disability Management – This domain covers two fairly broad areas: case management and disability management.
 In Case Management the individuals needs to have an understanding of: working with the medical community, working with insurance carriers (including the compensation system), using community resources, referrals to additional resources, the rehabilitation process, rehabilitation professionals, etc. Disability Management covers such areas as: early contact, early intervention, working with management/labour groups, job accommodation, job modification, work related restrictions/limitations, graduated return to work, etc.

-- Ethical and Professional Conduct – This Domain examines the ethical foundation for the individual’s professional work.
+- Professional Conduct and Ethical Practice: – This Domain examines the ethical foundation for the individual’s professional work.
 This would include: determining ethical dilemmas, understanding conflicting values, examining possible decisions and their short/long term implications, codes of ethics, legal responsibilities, etc. In addition, this Domain covers the VR professionals “well-being” (e.g. burn out, relaxation, healthy life-style, etc.)

 - Communication and Record Keeping – This Domain examines: keeping accurate records, what should/should not be documented, communication with other professionals, file and document security, speaking to a group, use of computer programs (such as word processor, PowerPoint, excel), adult learning, release of information, etc.